Swissair: Concentration

-Regarding the further liberalization of Europe's airline market, Swissair focused more on commercial aviation and extended its partnerships.
-As the first European airline, Swissair signed in 1989 a cooperation treaty with Delta Air Lines and Singapore Airlines to form the alliance "Global Excellence".
+Regarding further liberalisation of Europe's airline market, Swissair focused more on commercial aviation and extended its partnerships.
+As the first European airline to do so, Swissair signed in 1989 a cooperation treaty with Delta Air Lines and Singapore Airlines to create the alliance "Global Excellence".
 In 1990, together with SAS, Austrian Airlines and Finnair, the "European Quality Alliance" was founded.
-The latter alliance was later renamed to "Qualiflyer".
+The last alliance was later renamed "The Qualiflyer Group".

 Because of the weak economy, the Gulf War and its aftermath, and rising operational costs, many airlines lost money in 1990 and 1991.
-Additionally, ongoing liberalization of the industry strengthened the competition.
-Consequently, Swissair lost 99 million Swiss Francs in the first half-year and was unable to pay dividends to its shareholders.
-In the years 1991 and 1992, Swissair had to dissolve financial reserves to cushion the losses from the commercial aviation sector.
+Additionally, the ongoing liberalisation of the industry strengthened competition.
+Consequently, Swissair lost 99 million Swiss Francs in the first half-year and could not pay dividends to its shareholders.
+In 1991 and 1992, Swissair had to utilise financial reserves to cushion significant losses from the commercial aviation sector.

-On January 1, 1991, commercial aviation in Europe was completely liberalized and the existing capacities led to aggressive competition among the airlines.
-In a national referendum on December 6, 1992, Swiss citizens rejected taking part in the European Economic Area, EEA.
-This referendum was a significant disservice to Swissair, an airline with a minute domestic market: Its planes were not allowed to take up passengers during intermediate landings in EEA countries (e.g., Zurich – Frankfurt – New York), and Swissair was not allowed to offer tickets for sections that fully lie in EEA member countries (e.g., Zurich – Frankfurt – Paris).
+On 1 January 1991, commercial aviation in Europe was completely liberalised, and existing capacities led to aggressive competition among airlines.
+In a national referendum held on 6 December 1992, Swiss citizens rejected taking part in the European Economic Area (EEA).
+This referendum was a significant disservice to Swissair, an airline with a tiny domestic market: its planes were not allowed to take up passengers during intermediate landings in EEA countries (e.g., Zürich-Frankfurt-New York), and Swissair was not allowed to offer tickets for sections that fully lie in EEA member countries (e.g., Zürich-Frankfurt-Paris).

 See also freedoms of the air.

-Like other airlines of smaller countries, Swissair now was under significant pressure.
-More and more national airlines affiliated themselves with airline alliances to maintain a worldwide market presence.
+Like other airlines based in smaller countries, Swissair was now under significant pressure.
+More and more national airlines have affiliated themselves with airline alliances to maintain a worldwide market presence.
 But to be interesting for American alliance partners, an airline must have a critical size in terms of passenger numbers.
-To meet that goal, in 1993 an alliance between Swissair, KLM, SAS, and Austrian Airlines was proposed.
+To meet that goal, in 1993, an alliance between Swissair, KLM, SAS, and Austrian Airlines was proposed.
 This project bore the name "Alcazar" to create a single Central European airline.
-But in various countries, this project was criticized.
-In Switzerland itself, it was thought that the huge financial assets were too precious to merge Swissair with the other airlines.
+However, in various countries, this project was criticised.
+In Switzerland itself, it was thought that the huge financial assets were too precious to sacrifice to merge Swissair with the other airlines.

 Hunter Strategy

-In the late 1980s, as well as throughout the early 1990s, Swissair tried to merge with Air France, Lufthansa, and British Airways to get access to a wider European market.
-Finally, after deregulation, Swissair tried to expand beyond its home Swiss market; after the Alcazar project was canceled, Swissair hoped to be a major force in European aviation.
+In the late 1980s and early 1990s, Swissair tried to merge with Air France, Lufthansa, and British Airways to get access to a wider European market.
+Finally, after deregulation, Swissair tried to expand beyond its home market; after the Alcazar project was cancelled, Swissair aimed to be a major force in European aviation.